isaiah0311/opengl-context/README.md

 here there are two options, build and clean.
 Build will compile the code and place the executable in the bin folder.
 Clean will remove the bin and obj directories.
-In order to build, you must have MSVC installed if you are on Windows and g++ installed if you are on Linux.
+In order to build, you must have MSVC installed if you are on Windows and GCC installed if you are on Linux.

 ## Running